Basheer-Ade/Task-Planner/README.md

-The application uses a green colour theme to create a clean and professional academic appearance.
+The application uses a blue colour theme to create a clean and professional academic appearance.
 The interface was designed with simplicity, accessibility, and usability in mind to ensure students can manage their academic workload efficiently.